michaellindstromm/maze-runner/README.md

 ### Game

-The premis of the game is there is a 'RED' character that is creating a maze in order time find the best place to hide his precious jewel.
+The premis of the game is there is a 'RED' character that is creating a maze in order to find the best place to hide his precious jewel.
 The user can choose from three difficulty levels: EASY, MEDIUM, or HARD.
 The more difficult the less time to find the jewel!
 WARNING: HARD is hard!

 ### Generation